What do HR professionals do in Schools?

 Does HR take care of Payroll?

-Typically, HR will take care of payroll.
+One answer to, what do HR professionals do in schools, is typically, HR will take care of payroll.
 Payroll takes up a lot of time and requires complete accuracy when filling out.
 Inaccuracy can lead to legal trouble.

 Letting your HR system take care of the important details frees up your HR department’s time and resource, allowing them to allocate more resources into benefitting staff and students.